-The PHA will provide the resident with a written list of any charges against the pet deposit within 10 business days of the move-out inspection.
-If the resident disagrees with the amount charged to the pet deposit, the PHA will provide a meeting to discuss the charges.
+FCHA will provide the resident with a written list of any charges against the pet deposit within 30 days of the move-out inspection.
+If the resident disagrees with the amount charged to the pet deposit, the resident may call FCHA to discuss the charges.